 No not at all, they’re simply far less forgiving and therefore harder to aim over a variety of ranges.
 You need to be spot on for distance and you also need to know your rifle intimately to make the larger adjustments required whenever you wander away from your zero.

-What I’d describe as comedy pellets are yet another sure-fire way of avoiding accuracy.
 There’s pellets with points, pellets with crosses, dumb-dumb pellets, others with weird plastic protrusions the list goes on but it’s pretty much guaranteed the weirder they get the worse they’ll be at distance.
 Fun perhaps but don’t believe the hype, the classic diablo outstrips them all.
 (Read our guide to the best air rifle pellets.)

-The air rifle pellet is subsonic by design with a smooth round head stabilised by a traditional skirt they’re superbly consistent with ideal aerodynamics at the correct velocity.
-However the design fails completely for transonic shooting, so any attempt to push them beyond their limits is always going to end badly.
+The air rifle pellet is subsonic by design with a smooth round head stabilised by a traditional skirt and they’re superbly consistent with ideal aerodynamics at the correct velocity.
+(Read picking the perfect airgun pellet.)